danielegasparri/span-gui/docs/spectral_analysis_overview.md

 Carlo simulations.

 **Velocity dispersion**
 Performs a brute force least square fit of a selected region of a spectrum with a selected template spectrum and calculates the velocity dispersion.
 This task produces faster results than the pPXF algorithm and it is suitable in situations where speed is essential.
 It can be used for an estimation of the velocity dispersion for any situation where an accurate kinematic analysis is not necessary.
-Spectra needs to de de-redshifter and Doppler corrected.
+WARNING: your spectra need to de de-redshifter and/or Doppler corrected.

 **Line(s) fitting**